SchoolyB/language.ez/src/pages/docs/language/modules.md

 # Modules

+A module is a file or collection of code that you can import into your program.
+Modules help organize code into reusable pieces — instead of writing everything from scratch, you can import existing functionality.

-EZ uses a simple module system for organizing code and importing functionality.
-Standard library modules are prefixed with `@`.
+EZ's standard library modules are prefixed with `@` (like `@std`, `@math`, `@arrays`).

 ## Importing Modules